Section 1

 Testing Your Skill

-Built your first skill?
-Run these three checks before using it for real work.
+Built your first one?
+Run these three checks before you depend on it for real work.

 1. Does it trigger?

-Type a phrase you'd naturally use to start the task.
+Type the phrase you'd naturally use to start the task.
 Claude should recognize it and activate the skill.
 If it doesn't, rewrite the description to match how you'd actually phrase the request.

 2. Does it do the right thing?

 Run it with a real example and compare the output to what you wanted.
-Check every step.
-Does it ask for input when it should?
+Does it ask for the right inputs?
 Does it use the right format?
 Are the instructions being followed?
+Catch gaps now, before the skill gets used 50 times with the same flaw.

 3. Is it fast enough?